-A relatively new herbal extract known as Ampelopsin, commonly called Dihydromyricetin or DHM is making waves in consumer markets, with several supplement companies creating products in response to popular research that has shown that it reduces symptoms of alcohol intoxication, reduces damage done to the liver, and, most importantly, prevents hangovers.
+A relatively new herbal extract known as Ampelopsin, commonly called Dihydromyricetin or DHM is making waves in hangover cure supplements markets.
+Several supplement companies have started creating products in response to popular research that has shown that it reduces symptoms of alcohol intoxication, reduces damage done to the liver, and, most importantly, prevents hangovers.

-I originally came across dihydromyricetin, an extract from the bark of the cedrus deodara tree – otherwise known as the Holvenia Dulcis oriental raisin tree – two years ago after reading a feature in New Scientist magazine about it.
+I originally came across dihydromyricetin, an extract from the japanese raisin tree – otherwise known as the Holvenia Dulcis – two years ago after reading a feature in New Scientist magazine about it.

 Originally a Chinese herbal tea, dihydromyricetin has been taken for centuries as a hangover remedy and headache healer in rural villages.